rishi255/graph_implementation/README.md

 ## Features:

-This project is an implementation of the Graph data structure in C using adjacency lists that can perform the following operations on a graph:
+This project is an implementation of the Graph data structure in C++ using adjacency lists that can perform the following operations on a graph:

 1. **Node operations:** Add a node, Delete a node
 2. **Edge operations:** Add an edge, Delete an edge